 The advantages of statehood for Puerto Rico are obvious:

-- The sometimes bizarre legal inequalities between Puerto Rico and the states would end, immediately helping disaster response.
+- The sometimes bizarre legal inequalities between Puerto Rico and the states would end, immediately helping Puerto Rico’s economy.
 For example, Puerto Rico would be eligible for D-SNAP, the special food stamp program for disaster victims.
 No one can explain why Puerto Rico isn’t eligible for the program now, but this situation would end if Puerto Rico were a state.
 The same holds true for the inequities in Medicaid, family tax credits, and many more federal programs.

 - Like every territory which has become a state, Puerto Rico would be in a stronger economic position.
 Jobs for local people will come naturally as Puerto Rico rebuilds.
 Being part of the larger U.S. economy will increase tourism, entrepreneurship, and investment in business in Puerto Rico.
 Instead of having to rely on self-destructive tax loopholes, Puerto Rico will have the same opportunities for growth the other states have.